 How many limit straps are required?

 You need to determine which job they're doing.
 If it's to prevent the shocks from topping out you'll need 1 per corner.
 Generally, these can also double to keep your driveshaft in check.
 If the sole purpose of the strap is to keep the drive shaft from overextending, generally you only need 1 center mounted strap to do the job.
-If your running a high end off road machine (think Ultra4 racer, rock bouncer, custom build, etc.) you may want to consider 2 straps per corner.
+If your running a high end off road machine (think Ultra4 racer, rock bouncer, custom build, etc.) you may want to consider 2 limit straps per corner.
 If their job is to protect the $10000 you spent on custom coil overs and bypass shocks consider it cheap insurance.

 How do I determine what length strap I need?

 Great question!
-First you need to determine where you will be mounting the straps.
+First you need to determine where you will be mounting your limit straps.
 They take 1/2" bolts to fasten them, so often times you can use 1 end of your shock absorber bolt.
 Keep in mind, you are likely going to have to weld 1 or more tabs to your chassis or axle to attach the straps.
 The most popular tab we offer for this is a double shear tab (SKU 1146), closely followed by our limit strap clevis' (SKU's 1956 & 1954).
 The double shear tabs are nice because they are the perfect slot width for the limit strap and are good and strong.
 The clevis' are really nice because they give you adjustment.
 Once you have your mounting points in place you need to measure for the strap itself.
 Measure from center of bolt to center of bolt to determine your strap length.
 Keep in mind limit straps stretch 1" per foot of strap.
 Therefore a 12" strap becomes a 13" strap when fully loaded.

 Why Choose TMR Customs Limit Straps?